 Try to Avoid Caffeine and Alcohol

-Alcohol and caffeine increase body temperature and women will experience an increase in hot flashes and night sweats if they drink beverages containing alcohol or caffeine.
+Alcohol and caffeine increase body temperature, and women will experience an increase in hot flashes and night sweats if they drink beverages containing alcohol or caffeine.
 Doctors recommend limiting the intake of alcohol entirely during menopause.
 Women who love coffee and tea should switch to decaf until they have completed menopause.
-If they experience any signs of menopause, women can visit their doctor for hormone level testing.
+If they experience any signs of menopause, women can visit their doctor for hormone-level testing.

 Exercise and Start a Healthier Diet

-A common complaint about menopausal women is the sudden weight gain because of depleted hormone levels.
+A common complaint about menopausal women is sudden weight gain because of depleted hormone levels.
 Doctors recommend starting a diet and exercise plan to achieve a healthier weight.
 The diet must include vegetables and fruits and a reduction in carbs and bread products.
 Women must pay attention to the foods they eat to determine if foods trigger menopause symptoms such as hot flashes.
 Spicy foods increase sweating and make hot flashes worse.

 The exercise plan must address underlying health conditions, too.
-For example, if the woman has cardiovascular disease, they will perform exercises that improve heart health.
+For example, if a woman has cardiovascular disease, they will perform exercises that improve heart health.
 Their doctor can make suggestions about their new diet and exercise plan to improve their health, control weight gain, and prevent more frequent menopause symptoms.